Fact One: You are a True, Proven, Real Life Winner. No B.S.

 Relationships cause some turmoil for goal fulfillment…

-Your goals are constantly influenced by the people you surround your Self with.
+Your desired outcomes are constantly influenced by the people you surround your Self with.
 When friends or partners have similar goals, both are raising children, both losing weight, they often actively facilitate each other’s performance in relation to these goals.

 This pursuit could be through active behaviors together, feeling closer to each other, or having a greater sense of understanding for the other person.
 This lessens conflict and reinforces pleasant interactions.